 Classified as neither a green tea nor a black tea, Oolong tea is a semi-oxidized style that can widely vary in production methodology.

-As in the case of black tea, the amount of oxidation is closely monitored to achieve the producer's desired flavors.
-The leaves are then rolled into the shape of long curls or small beads with a tail.
+As with black tea, the amount of oxidation is closely monitored to achieve the producer's desired flavor.
+The leaves are then rolled into the shape of long curls or small beads with a tail—the production techniques used for Oolong tea yield flavor characteristics that are a blend of both green and black tea.

 White Tea

 White tea is made from the youngest leaves of the tea plant.
-This sometimes includes unopened buds covered in fine white hairs- the inspiration for its name.
+This sometimes includes unopened buds covered in fine white hairs- hence its name.

-In the production of this "un-oxidized" tea, the young leaves are treated in a similar manner as green tea leaves, skipping that part where they are rolled and allowed to dry in direct sunlight.
-In the 16th century, this process was especially coveted for the high-quality tea it produced.
-It provides the mildest of flavors, but with complex fruity and floral undertones.
+In the production of this "unoxidized" tea, the young leaves are treated like those of green tea leaves, skipping the step where they are rolled and allowed to dry in direct sunlight.
+It offers a mild flavor profile, complemented by complex, fruity, and floral undertones.

 Have a great drink idea?
 Flavorman can help you bring it to life.
 Give us a call at (502) 273-5214 or contact our team through this webform.